Tribology: Friction measurements

 The simplest and most immediate method for evaluating the friction coefficient of two surfaces is the use of an inclined plane on which a block of material is made to slide.
 As can be seen in the figure, the normal force of the plane is given by $mg \cos \theta$, while the frictional force is equal to $mg \sin \theta$.
 This allows us to state that the coefficient of friction can be calculated very easily, by means of the tangent of the angle in which the block begins to slip.
-In fact we have$$\mu = {F_ {a} \over N} = {mg \sin \theta \over mg \cos \theta} = {\sin \theta \over \cos \theta} = \tan \theta$$Then from the inclined plane we moved on to more sophisticated systems, which allow us to consider all the possible environmental conditions in which the measurement is made, such as the cross-roller machine or the pin and disk machine.
+In fact we have $$\mu = {F_\text{a} \over N} = {mg \sin \theta \over mg \cos \theta} = {\sin \theta \over \cos \theta} = \tan \theta$$ Then from the inclined plane we moved on to more sophisticated systems, which allow us to consider all the possible environmental conditions in which the measurement is made, such as the cross-roller machine or the pin and disk machine.
 Today there are digital machines such as the "Friction Tester" which allows, by means of a software support, to insert all the desired variables.
 Another widely used process is the ring compression test.
 A flat ring of the material to be studied is plastically deformed by means of a press, if the deformation is an expansion in both the inner and the outer circle, then there will be low or zero friction coefficients.
 Otherwise for a deformation that expands only in the inner circle there will be increasing friction coefficients.